Skip to content

 Triggers

-Costs generated by using anomaly detection, metric generation, and other functions (per ten thousand /day).
+Costs generated by using anomaly detection, metric generation, and other functions (per ten thousand/day).

-Calculation Example
+Calculation Examples

-Monitor Trigger Counts:
+Monitor Trigger Count:

 Scheduled Reports

-The number of scheduled reports sent daily within the workspace (per report /day).
+The number of daily scheduled reports sent within the workspace (per report/day).

-Central Pipeline
+Center Pipeline

 SMS

-Counts the number of SMS sent on the day (per 10 SMS /day).
+Counts the number of SMS sent on the day (per 10 SMS/day).

 Further Reading